aptos-labs/aptos-core/aptos-move/move-examples/bonding_curve_launchpad/README.md

 ### Lifecycle of launched FA
 #### Launching the FA and liquidity pair
 1. User initiates FA creation on the `bonding_curve_launchpad` through `create_fa_pair(...)`.
-   1. `bonding_curve_launchpad` creates a new dispatchable FA and assigns the object constructor's owner as itself using the resource account's cached signer.
+   1. `bonding_curve_launchpad` creates a new dispatchable FA and assigns the `"FA Generator" Object` as the creator, by retrieving it's `signer` using a stored `extend_ref`.
 Importantly, the user initiating the FA does not have any permissions (mint, transfer, burn), preventing their ability to pre-mint.
-FA capabilities are stored within `SmartTable`, using the given name and symbol as a unique key, for future transfers.
+FA capabilities (`transfer_ref`) are stored within `SmartTable`, using the given name and symbol as a unique key, for future transfers.
    2. The dispatchable `withdraw` function is defined to disallow all transfers between FA owners, until **graduation** is met.
 It does this through a state value associated with the FA's soon-to-be generated liquidity pair, called `is_frozen`, which is initially set to `true`.
 This prevents the FA from being traded on external DEXs or through external means.
-Transfers are only available through the limited `transfer_ref` stored on `bonding_curve_launchpad`, and restricted to swaps on the `liquidity_pair`'s liquidity pair.
+Transfers are only available through the limited `transfer_ref` stored on `bonding_curve_launchpad`, and restricted to swaps on the `liquidity_pairs`'s liquidity pair.
    3. A pre-defined number of the FA is minted, and kept on `bonding_curve_launchpad`.
-2. `bonding_curve_launchpad` creates a liquidity pair on the `liquidity_pair` module, which follows the constant product formula.
+2. `bonding_curve_launchpad` creates a liquidity pair on the `liquidity_pairs` module, which follows the constant product formula.
+   1. Liquidity pair is represented and stored as an Object.
+This allows for the reserves to be held directly on the object, rather than the `bonding_curve_launchpad` account.
-   1. The entirety of minted FA + a pre-defined number of **virtual liquidity** for APT is deposited into the liquidity pair.
+   2. The entirety of minted FA + a pre-defined number of **virtual liquidity** for APT is deposited into the liquidity pair object.
-   2. Trading against the liquidity pair is enabled, but restricted to `public entry` functions found in `bonding_curve_launchpad`.
+   3. Trading against the liquidity pair is enabled, but restricted to `public entry` functions found in `bonding_curve_launchpad`.
 3. Optionally, the creator can immediately initiate a swap from APT to the FA.
 #### Trading against the FA's associated liquidity pair
 1. External users can swap APT to FA, or vice versa, through `public entry` methods available on `bonding_curve_launchpad`.
    1. Although the normal `transfer` functionality of the FA is disabled by the custom dispatchable `withdraw` function, `bonding_curve_launchpad` can assist with swaps using it's stored `transfer_ref` from the FA `SmartTable`. `transfer_ref` is not impeded by the custom dispatchable function.
    2. The logic for calculating the `amountOut` of a swap is based on the constant product formula for reader familiarity.
 In a production scenario, a sub-linear trading function can assist in incentivizing general early adoption.
-#### Graduating from `liquidity_pair` to a public FA DEX
+#### Graduating from `liquidity_pairs` to a public FA DEX
 1. After each swap from APT to FA, when the APT reserves are increasing, a threshold is checked for whether the liquidity pair can **graduate** or not.
 The threshold is a pre-defined minimum amount of APT that must exist in the reserves.
 Once this threshold is met during a swap, **graduation** begins.
-   1. The associated liquidity pair on the `liquidity_pair` module is disabled by toggling `is_enabled`, preventing any more swaps against the pair.
+   1. The associated liquidity pair on the `liquidity_pairs` module is disabled by toggling `is_enabled`, preventing any more swaps against the pair.
 Additionally, the liquidity pair's `is_frozen` is disabled to allow owners to transfer freely.
    2. The reserves from the liquidity pair, both APT and FA, are moved to an external, public third-party DEX as a new liquidity pair.
 In this case, the `aptos-move` FA DEX example, called swap.
    3. To prevent any wrongdoing from the `bonding_curve_launchpad` owner, any liquidity tokens received during the creation of the new liquidity pair on the third-party DEX will be sent to a dead address.
 Otherwise, the tokens could be used to drain the liquidity pair, at any time.